FAA Sweeps the EGOT!

 By Mariana Seda

 To win an ‘EGOT’ is widely considered the pinnacle of achievement in the entertainment industry.
 An EGOT – Emmy, Grammy, Oscar, and Tony Award – demands talents that go beyond a single creative field and into multiple realms of entertainment.
-Winners run the likes of television, film, and theater legends like Richard Rogers, Rita Moreno, and Viola Davis, as well as newer stars like Jennifer Hudson.
+Winners run the likes of television, film, and theater legends like Richard Rodgers, Rita Moreno, and Viola Davis, as well as newer stars like Jennifer Hudson.

 The College of Fine and Applied Arts is an ‘EGOT’ winner too.
 Well, maybe we didn’t win these awards, but we have fabulous alumni who have, and collectively, they bring the prestigious ‘EGOT’ to FAA!